face-analysis/emonet/README.md

   python demo.py --nclass 8 --image_path images/example.png
 ```

-We also provide a script to run emotion recognition on a video and show the results with a visualization similar to what is presented in our Youtube video.
+We also provide a script to run emotion recognition on a video.
+The script includes a visualization similar to what is shown in our Youtube video.
 To run the model on a given video, you can use the following command:

 ```
   python demo_video.py --nclass 8 --video_path relative_path_to_your_video.mp4 --output_path output.mp4